szeplakig/bcu_dungeon_world/docs/Character playbooks/The Ranger.md

 ### Half-Elven

-*Requires: Elf or Human species*
+*Requires: Human species*

 Somewhere in your lineage lies mixed blood and it begins to show its presence.
-You gain the elf starting move if you took the human one at character creation or vice versa.
+You gain the elf starting move.

 When you gain a level from 2-5, choose from these moves.